Lexus NX review

 Choose your perfect car

-The larger 20in wheels that are standard on F-Sport and Takumi models still ride comfortably at low speeds, and even over potholes they don’t cause the car to lose composure and send nasty jolts through your backside.
+The 20in wheels on F-Sport and Takumi models ride comfortably at low speeds, and even over potholes they don’t cause the car to lose composure and send nasty jolts through your backside.

-The F-Sport gets adaptive sports suspension to tighten up the handling.
-Even with this firmer set-up, the NX is forgiving over ripples, expansion joints and potholes, being no worse than the GLC 300e.
+F-Sport trim comes with adaptive sports suspension to tighten up the handling.
+Even with this firmer set-up, the NX is forgiving over ripples, expansion joints and potholes, matching the Mercedes GLC 300e for comfort.

 Handling

-The NX's cornering abilities are more than good enough.
-This isn’t a fun and sporty family SUV but it does grip the road well and there's not much body lean through corners.
-Its steering is precise and the weighting is natural and consistent enough to give you confidence on a winding road.
+The NX's cornering abilities are good rather than great.
+It's not a fun and sporty family SUV but it does grip the road well and there's not too much body lean during cornering.
+Its steering is precise with enough weight and consistency to give you confidence on twisty roads.

 The heavier 450h PHEV feels a little less agile than the 350h, but the adaptive suspension on F-Sport models allows you to improve body control by firming it up at the touch of a button.